4 Assesing Model Performance

 4.1.6 Don’t forget: Data Preparation

 Tweaking input data by transforming and cleaning it, will impact on model quality.
 Sometimes more than optimizing the model through its parameters.
-The Data Preparation chapter of this book is under heavy development.
-Coming soon.

 4.1.7 Final thoughts